-Only the cash portion of 2009 bonuses to Named Executive Officers is reflected in the Summary Compensation Table for 2009 under the heading "Bonus."
-Because the equity awards associated with 2009 bonuses were made in 2010 and no financial accounting expense associated with those awards was recognized in 2009, the portion of 2009 bonuses payable in equity will only be reflected in our Summary Compensation Table and Grants of Plan Based Awards next year.
+Only the cash and other deferred compensation portions of 2010 bonuses to Named Executive Officers is reflected in the Summary Compensation Table for 2010 under the heading "Bonus."
+The portion of 2009 bonuses paid in RSUs is reflected, in accordance with SEC rules, as a 2010 "Stock Award."
+For administrative ease in dealing with our transfer agent and our stock plan administrator, equity awards based on dollar values which would otherwise result in fractional shares are rounded up to the nearest whole share.
+Because the RSUs associated with 2010 bonuses were awarded in 2011, the portion of 2010 bonuses payable in equity will be reflected in our Summary Compensation Table and Grants of Plan Based Awards Table in the proxy statement for our 2012 Annual Meeting.